DENSO Motor Sports

 |• Oil coolers||for the engine, and for the gear box and motor generator|

 DENSO and STCC

 In the 2010 season, the Volvo Polestar team – promoting environmentally friendly racing with ethanol engines and E85 fuel – won the Swedish Touring Car Championship.
 The Green Racing C30 finished second overall, and made an appearance in the World Touring Car Championship.

 Now, the Volvo Polestar team is part of the STCC in Scandinavia and won both the 2014 and 2015 Championship.

 DENSO also sponsors a race track, and in return can use the track for driving our active safety prototype vehicles in a protected and secure manner.
 This is where we develop systems, ensuring that the cars can brake automatically when they detect a pedestrian in their path, or recently by steering around obstacles.

 In addition, we have used the Polestar sponsorship to attract applications from local university graduates by re-using the racing photographs in our recruitment adverts, or by taking a race car to recruitment fairs.

-For more information regarding TTA racing, please visit their official website.
+For more information regarding STCC racing, please visit their official website.